Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains new features to version 3.5.1 including support for new data types and minor bug fixes.
+This release contains bug fixes to version 3.6.1 to restore and expand data support and to ensure Suggests packages are used conditionally.

 ## R CMD check results